-Development is defined in the Stormwater Regulations as any human-induced change to improved or unimproved real estate, whether public or private.
+Development is defined in the Stormwater Regulations as any human-induced change to a tract of land, whether public or private.
 Development encompasses, but is not limited to, New Development, Redevelopment, Demolition, and Stormwater Retrofit.
 It includes the entire Development Site, even when the project is performed in phases.
-The development types listed below are types that PWD recognizes, and it is incumbent on the applicant to determine under which type his or her project falls.
-The applicant is encouraged to contact PWD Stormwater Plan Review for assistance in determining the project’s development type if they are uncertain or believe that their project may fall under more than one category.
+The development types listed below are types that PWD recognizes, and the applicant can only select one development type when completing the ERSA Application (Section 2.1).

-New Development is defined in the Stormwater Regulations as development on a tract of land where structures or impervious surfaces never existed or were removed before January 1, 1970.
+New Development is defined in the Stormwater Regulations as a Development project on a tract of land where structures or impervious surfaces never existed or were removed before January 1, 1970.
 The improved tract of land refers to the area of on-site earth disturbance.

 Demolition is defined in the Stormwater Regulations as a project that is limited to the razing, or destruction, whether entirely or in significant part, of a building, structure, site, or object; including the removal of a building, structure, site, or object from its site or the removal or destruction of the façade or surface.

 Stormwater Retrofit is defined in the Stormwater Regulations as a project that is limited to the voluntary rehabilitation and/or installation of stormwater management practices (SMPs) on a property to better manage stormwater runoff.
 Often, the motivation to initiate a Stormwater Retrofit project is to reduce the applicant’s monthly Stormwater Management Service Charge (Stormwater Charge) by applying for stormwater credits (Section 6.3).
 In addition, these projects are eligible to apply for a Stormwater Grant.
 For more information on how to apply, applicants are directed to visit the Stormwater Grants website or contact Stormwater Billing and Incentives.
 For more information on how voluntary stormwater management may impact a project’s requirements and review phases, the applicant is directed to Section 1.3.

 In most circumstances, projects classified as Demolition or Stormwater Retrofits will be exempt from PCSM Requirements, regardless of size.
 Stormwater Retrofits with SMPs must be designed to follow a modified PCSM Requirement, further explained in Section 1.3.
 However, both Demolition and Stormwater Retrofit project types must still comply with the Erosion & Sediment Control (E&S) requirement.
 The applicant is referred to Chapter 2 for more information.

 Due to historic urbanization, New Development projects are uncommon in Philadelphia and must comply with the most stringent PCSM Requirements.
 The vast majority of development projects in Philadelphia are classified as Redevelopment projects.
 The applicant can submit supporting documentation (e.g., photographs, past permits, inspection reports, etc.) to confirm a redevelopment classification.
 If a Redevelopment project meets certain conditions, it may be exempt from the Flood Control and Channel Protection requirements.
 The applicant is referred to Section 1.2 for the Stormwater Regulations as well as requirement-specific exemptions.